akxsha/akxsha.github.io/about.md

 #### Preamble
 Born and raised in the Bay Area.

-Interested in travel, health, and computer theory
+Interested in travel, health, and computer theory.

 #### Resume:

 Currently:
-> Concordance
+> Concordance - A runtime for crypto applications

 Previously: